vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     az iot hub monitor-events -n iot-az220-training-{your-id}
     ```

-    Be sure to replace the `{your-id}` placeholder for the `-n` parameter with the name of your Azure IoT Hub.
+    Be sure to replace the **{your-id}** placeholder with your unique ID when specifying the name of your Azure IoT Hub.

-    The `az iot hub monitor-events` command enables you to monitor device telemetry & messages sent to an Azure IoT Hub.
+    The **az iot hub monitor-events** command enables you to monitor device telemetry & messages sent to an Azure IoT Hub.
 This will verify that events from the simulated device, being sent to the IoT Edge Gateway, are being received by the Azure IoT Hub.

-    > **Note**: If prompted `Dependency update (uamqp 1.2) required for IoT extension version: 0.10.13.`, enter **Y*.
+    > **Note**: If prompted **Dependency update (uamqp 1.2) required for IoT extension version: 0.10.13.**, enter **Y**.

-1. With everything working correctly, the output from the `az iot hub monitor-events` command will look similar to the following:
+1. With everything working correctly, the output from the **az iot hub monitor-events** command will look similar to the following:

     ```text
     chris@Azure:~$ az iot hub monitor-events -n iot-az220-training-1119